-J. Absorption & Stabilization Rates
+Absorption & Stabilization Rates

-The study should provide an estimation of the time the project will take to reach 93% occupancy considering such factors as new household growth, current market vacancy rates, the availability of subsidies, household turnover, the effect of other development in the area, and rent specials.
+The study must provide an estimation of the time the project will take to reach 93% occupancy considering such factors as new household growth, current market vacancy rates, the availability of subsidies, household turnover, the effect of other development in the area, and rent specials.
+Provide summary calculations.
+Analyst must also specify what the projected stabilized occupancy rate will be and how many months it would take to achieve it.

-A written statement is required if the vacancy and stabilization rates for the applicable Primary Market Areas are not within DCA's maximum (7% and 24 months, respectively) and whether high vacancy rates will occur.
-The analyst should consider what historical absorption rates for comparable properties have been.
+A written statement is required if the vacancy and stabilization rates for the applicable PMAs are not within DCA's maximum (7% and 24 months, respectively) and whether high vacancy rates will occur.
+The analyst must consider what historical absorption rates for comparable properties have been.

-K. Interviews
+Interviews